vfarcic/vfarcic.github.io/jx/what.md

 ---

-* Join the tools and the processes into a single easy-to-use bundle
+* Join the tools and the processes into a single easy-to-use bundle <!-- .element: class="fragment" -->
-* Create an CLI-first experience
+* Create an CLI-first experience <!-- .element: class="fragment" -->
-* Define an opinionated process
+* Define an opinionated process <!-- .element: class="fragment" -->

 <!-- .slide: data-background="img/ninja.jpg" -->